 Magrane is the coeditor of The Sonoran Desert: A Literary Field Guide (University of Arizona Press), a 2016 Southwest Book of the Year.
 Other academic and creative works have recently appeared in GeoHumanities, Ecotone, ACME: An International Journal for Critical Geographies, Cultural Geographies, Terrain.org: A Journal of the Built + Natural Environments, AAG Review of Books, and elsewhere.

 Magrane earned his PhD from the School of Geography and Development at the University of Arizona in May 2017.
-He also holds an MFA in creative writing.
+He is also holds an MFA in creative writing.
 He researches the geographies of art-science and art-environment, and the role that environmental narratives play in shaping how environmental issues are understood and approached.
 His research takes multiple forms, from scholarly to literary to artistic.

 Magrane is particularly interested in arts and humanities approaches to climate change.
 In the fall of 2015, he designed and taught a community course on Climate Change & Poetry—among the first of its kind anywhere—for the University of Arizona Poetry Center.